Menu

 New Lombard press (No. 3) for aluminium installed at Bell Block.

-Equipment transferred from Carrington Road to Bell Block.
+Plant from Carrington Road transferred to the Bell Block site.

 Official opening of the Bell Block factory by Prime Minister Rt.
 Hon.
 K J Holyoake on 3rd March.